 Standard PDF output utilises JPEG compression - essentially it is a PDF file with Raster data embedded within it.

 *The TIFF output is different to the other Raster files in this list as it outputs the artwork as CMYK rather than RGB.
 This is done via an automatic colour mode conversion from RGB to CMYK.
+The file is single layer, and does not contain transparency.

 Important Note: TIFF files are not generated by default.
 They can be enabled as part of the standard artwork generation process from within the Company settings on CPP.
 This has to be done by Custom Gateway Staff.